agrc/gis.utah.gov/_posts/2021-12-14-weaving-the-geospatial-fabric.md

 In general, authoritative data can be defined as data provisioned by an authoritative source such as a surveyor or authoritative governing entity (aka an entity that is authorized to develop or manage the data such as a governmental jurisdiction).

 Authoritative data is different from crowd-sourced and proprietary data.
-Users should understand the any limitations or restrictions when working with either of these data sources, as each of them have best-suited use cases.
+Users should understand any limitations or restrictions when working with either of these data sources, as each of them have best-suited use cases.

 The clearest use case for authoritative data is in business solutions such as emergency management, 911, elections, health, and taxation.
 These systems ensure government services such as election ballots, public safety, and rates of taxation.
 For these solutions, it is best to have a clear defined steward with full accountability of the data.